 Table 2.
-Registration and authorization
+Registration

-Procedure Responsibilities, roles, and explanation of application Frocedure Responsibilities Roles Procedure: Activity cycle procedure for projects / Procedure: Activity cycle procedure for programmes of activities4 Prior to registration of an activity with the PACM, activities must demonstrate that the A6.4 mechanism benefits were considered necessary in the decision to implement the project through a prior consideration notification.
-This will be communicated to the host Party, who is then responsible for indicating whether it has any objection to the activity proceeding with registration with the PACM.
-A host Party must approve an activity and authorize the activity participants of the activity before it can be registered with the PACM.
-A host Party must provide this approval and authorization, and the necessary accompanying information.
-The approval of an activity must include specific information in accordance with the Procedure: Activity cycle procedure for projects (e.g. renewal(s) of a crediting period).
-This correlates to the pre-registration responsibilities, as the activity must comply with any applicable requirements provided by the host Party via its participation responsibilities.
-If a host Party has provided approval for activities, it may withdraw its approval at any time, as provided by the Procedure: Activity cycle procedure for projects.
-A host Party may also decide to provide an authorization for any A6.4ERs issued from the activity.
-If a host Party chooses to authorize any A6.4ERs, it must also indicate for which uses the A6.4ERs are authorized - for example, for use towards NDCs, or for Other International Mitigation Purposes5, or for all applicable uses or some combination thereof.
-The host Party must also indicate how it will define "First transfer" for the purposes of reporting.
-For example, it may define this as the point of issuance.
-In this case, from the point where A6.4ERs are issued, the host Party is committed to make a corresponding adjustment with respect to the mitigation that the A6.4ERs represent.
-In accordance with the Procedure: Activity cycle procedure for projects, this authorization may be withdrawn under certain circumstances.
-To provide information on authorization, the secretariat has developed the Form: Host Party authorization of the use of Article 6.4 emission reductions for Article 6.4 projects.
+Procedure Responsibilities, roles, and explanation of application Flocedule Responsibilities Roles Procedure: Activity cycle procedure for projects / Procedure: Activity cycle Prior to registration of an activity with the PACM, activities must demonstrate that the A6.4 mechanism benefits were considered necessary in the decision to implement the project through a prior consideration notification.
+This will be communicated to the If a host Party has provided approval for activities, it may withdraw its approval at any time, as provided by the Procedure: Activity cycle procedure for projects. procedure for programmes of activities 4 host Party, who is then responsible for indicating whether it has any objection to the activity proceeding with registration with the PACM.
 A host Party and any other participating Parties may request a review of a request for registration within a timeframe in accordance with the Procedure: Activity cycle procedure for projects.
+If a host Party choose to approve a project, it must provide its approval and the necessary accompanying information before the project can be registered with the PACM.
+The approval of an activity must include specific information in accordance with the Procedure: Activity cycle procedure for projects (e.g. how the project fosters sustainable development in the host party; how the project relates to the implementation of its NDC and renewal(s) of a crediting period).
+This correlates to the pre- registration responsibilities, as the activity must comply with any applicable requirements provided by the host Party via its participation responsibilities.
 A host Party may request an appeal of any decision of the Supervisory Body with respect to an activity it hosts in accordance with the Procedure: Appeal and grievance processes under the Article 6.4 mechanism.